-Produced gas can cause production issues in varying degrees depending on where and how the downhole pump is set in a horizontal well: vertical (or at an angle just before kickoff) or at an angle post kickoff (Figure 3).
+Produced gas can cause production issues in varying degrees depending on where and how the downhole pump is set in a horizontal well, whether it is vertical (or at an angle just before kick-off) or at an angle post kick-off (Figure 3).

-Figure 3, kickoff point where deviation starts after vertical section
+Figure 3.
+Kick-off point where deviation starts after vertical section.

-If set vertically before the kickoff point, there is no natural sump to use to separate the gas from the fluid since the pump is well above the perforations.
-To help mitigate issues with excessive gas, a gas anchor or a packer can be installed (Campbell, J. H. 1989).
+If set vertically before the kick-off point, there is no natural sump to use to separate the gas from the fluid since the pump is well above the perforations.
+To help mitigate issues with excessive gas, a gas anchor or a packer can be installed.

 They perform in a similar manner as a surface gas separator, providing a space for the gas to leave the fluid before the fluid makes its way into the downhole pump.
 These gas separators have specific flow ratings where they operate most efficiently.
-If production exceeds the gas separator flow rating, gas starts entering the pump which typically results in a drop in pump efficiency.
-As a result, to achieve higher pump efficiency during initial production the surface equipment and down-hole separator should be sized for similar production rates.
+If production exceeds the gas separator flow rating, gas starts entering the pump which typically causes pump efficiency to drop.
+To achieve higher pump efficiency during initial production, the surface equipment and downhole separator should be sized for similar production rates.

-If the pump is landed after the kickoff, or in general at an angle, then a natural sump is formed.
+If the pump is landed after the kick-off, or in general at an angle, then a natural sump is formed.
 Gas and liquid will separate in non-vertical casing, with gas migrating to the top, above the liquid (Figure 4).
-The tubing will be resting on the bottom of the casing, and the pump will ideally be fully submerged in liquid to maximize the benefit of the natural separation (Cortines, J. M. 1992).
+The tubing will be resting on the bottom of the casing and the pump will ideally be fully submerged in liquid to maximize the benefit of the natural separation.
 With this pump landing configuration, gas interference and gas locking issues are thought to be less severe because the pump intake is submerged with the separated gas flowing above it.

-Figure 4, Typical setup for pumping a horizontal well in the deviated portion of the hole (Cortines, J. M. 1992)
+Figure 4.
+Typical setup for pumping a horizontal well in the deviated portion of the hole12.

-A common procedure for addressing a gas locked pump is to lower the polished rod to put the pump "on tap" (physically contacting the top of the downhole pump).
+A common procedure for addressing a gas-locked pump is to lower the polished rod to put the pump 'on tap' (physically contacting the top of the downhole pump).
 The potential theory is that this helps fix a gas locked pump by:

-- (1) creating enough shock or vibration to cause fluid leakage from the tubing down past the plunger and into the pump to displace some of the gas. - (2) shaking the traveling valve enough to briefly unseat it and allow some of the gas to escape up the tubing
+- 1. Creating enough shock or vibration to cause fluid leakage from the tubing, down past the plunger and into the pump, to displace some of the gas. - 2.
+Shaking the traveling valve enough to briefly unseat it and allow some of the gas to escape up the tubing.

-When a pump is on tap, it also guarantees the travelling valve is as close as possible to the standing valve, which is the position that has the highest compression ratio (Parker, R.M.
-1992 June).
-Over time there is also leakage between the barrel and the plunger resulting in additional fluid between the valves leading to a higher compression ratio and increased possibility of opening the travelling valve to allow gas to escape up the tubing.
+When a pump is on tap, it also guarantees the traveling valve is as close as possible to the standing valve which is the position that has the highest compression ratio .
+Over time, there is also leakage between the barrel and the plunger.
+This results in additional fluid between the valves, leading to a higher compression ratio and an increased possibility of opening the traveling valve to allow gas to escape up the tubing.

-If the above method is unsuccessful, another strategy is to physically stop the pump-jack at the top most position and manually lock it in place.
+If the above method is unsuccessful, another strategy is to physically stop the pumpjack at the topmost position and manually lock it in place.
 This gives the fluid a chance to leak between the barrel and plunger to displace some of the gas in the pump.
 Shutting in the well may also increase formation pressure to help overcome the gas pressure in the pump and open the standing valve to the point that normal pumping can resume.
 This process typically requires manual intervention to stop and lock the polished rod in the highest position and to restart again hours later.

-Finally, another option is to employ a service rig to manually long stroke the polished rod and by extension the downhole pump to maximize compression and break the gas lock.
+Finally, another option is to employ a service rig to manually long-stroke the polished rod and, by extension, the downhole pump to maximize compression and break the gas lock.